duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 # Improving the RL baseline: Project report {#improving-rl-baseline-final-report status=ready}

 In this project, we propose to improve the [Reinforcement Learning (RL) baseline](https://github.com/duckietown/docs-AIDO/blob/master19/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md).

-All of the work was done in collaboration between Étienne Boucher(@lifetheater57) and Mélisande Teng (@melisandeteng).
-You can find the slides for our mid-progress presentation [here]().
+All of the work was done in collaboration between Étienne Boucher (@lifetheater57) and Mélisande Teng (@melisandeteng).
+You can find the slides for our mid-progress presentation [here](TODO: add a link to the slides).

 ## The final result {#improving-rl-baseline-final-result}

+TODO: complete.
+You should expect the agent to perform... in x context.

-* VIDEO OF OUR AGENT - ideally video of episodes with the episode number displayed
+* TODO: VIDEO OF OUR AGENT - ideally video of episodes with the episode number displayed

+TODO: A caption to the video.

-You can find the [instructions to reproduce](#instructions-improving-rl-baseline) and code here LINK TO CODE.
+You can find the [instructions to reproduce](#instructions-improving-rl-baseline) and the code is available on [Github](https://github.com/melisandeteng/challenge-aido_LF-baseline-RL-sim-pytorch/commits/darla).

 ## Mission and Scope {#improving-rl-baseline-final-scope}

-The goal of this project is to improve the RL baseline in Duckietown by
+The goal of this project is to improve the RL baseline in Duckietown by implementing a DARLA (DisentAngled Representation Learning Agent).
+At the end of the project, we hope to have done the implementation of the DARLA architecture and do some training of the agent in the simulator.

 ### Motivation {#improving-rl-baseline-final-result-motivation}

 So far, two main approaches have been explored to control duckiebots : classical robotics methods and pure RL approaches.

-- **Classical robotics methods** work well when the state information from the camera feed is correct and can ne interpreted in a meaningful way.
+- **Classical robotics methods** work well when the state information from the camera feed is correct and can be interpreted in a meaningful way.
 However, they often require careful tuning of the parameters depending on the duckie / the environment (e.g. color range for line segments when the lighting conditions change) .

-- **RL approaches** allow the exploration of solutions that could not necessarily be found through classical methods or even imitating existing expert behavior.
-But they are often computationally expensive and data inefficient.
+- **RL approaches** allow the exploration of solutions that could not necessarily be found through classical methods or even imitating existing expert behavior, but they are often computationally expensive and data inefficient.
 In Duckietown, no pure RL approach seems to have outbeaten, or even matched the performance of classical methods.

-[ADD SOMETHING]
+The hope of a DARLA is that, by reducing the dimensionality of the input of the policy, it will outperform a pure RL agent and generalize better than the classical methods.
+In fact, the DARLA approach beat the pure RL agents over a range of popular RL algorithms (DQN, A3C and EC) and simulation environments (Jaco arm, DeepMind Lab).
+We expect it to work within the Duckietown environment.

 ### Existing solution {#improving-rl-baseline-final-literature}

 The current RL baseline consists of a Deep Deterministic Policy Gradient (DDPG) agent [](#bib:lillicrap2019continuous).
 In Duckietown, the action space is consists of the wheel commands $v$ and $\omega$, and is continuous.
-DDPG is an off-policy algorithm, in which both an approximator to the optimal $Q$ function and an approximator to the optimal action function are learnt.
-It can be thought of as Deep Q-learning [PUT A REFERENCE] for continuous action spaces.
+DDPG is an off-policy algorithm, in which both an approximator to the optimal $Q$ function and an approximator to the optimal action function are learned.
+It can be thought of as Deep Q-learning [TODO: PUT A REFERENCE] for continuous action spaces.

-[ELABORATE?]
+We have access to the Duckietown simulator in a setup that allow the training of a RL agent.

 You can learn more about DDPG [here](https://spinningup.openai.com/en/latest/algorithms/ddpg.html).

 ### Opportunity {#improving-rl-baseline-final-opportunity}